elct9620/pdf64/CONVENTIONS.md

 - Use PascalCase for type names and public members.
 - Use camelCase for local variables and method arguments.
-- Use whold words in names when possible.
+- Use whole words in names when possible.

 Comments
 ---